LDS Gospel Topics 1

 Those, then, who make the sacrifice will have the testimony that their course is pleasing in the sight of God, and those who have this testimony will have faith to lay hold on eternal life, and will be enabled, through faith, to endure unto the end, and receive the crown that is laid up for them that love the appearing of our Lord Jesus Christ.
 But those who do not make the sacrifice cannot enjoy this faith, because men are dependent upon this sacrifice in order to obtain this faith; therefore, they cannot lay hold upon eternal life, because the revelations of God do not guarantee unto them the authority so to do; and without this guarantee faith could not exist.
 (JS Lectures on Faith, 6:7-10, italics added)

-The fulness of the priesthood was not available in this dispensation until after Elijah had appeared in the Kirkland temple and bestowed the sealing keys (D&C 110:13-16), hence the seriousness of the Lord’s construction deadline instructions and the anxiousness of the Prophet to complete the temple.
+As the fulness of the priesthood and its keys was not available in this dispensation until after Elijah had appeared in the Kirkland temple and bestowed the sealing keys (D&C 110:13-16), hence the seriousness of the Lord’s construction deadline instructions and the anxiousness of the Prophet to complete the temple.
 See D&C 134:32, and white paper, Why Salvation is a Family Matter.
 See